German Platform for the Reconstruction of Ukraine

 Jointly supporting the reconstruction

-The German Platform for the Reconstruction of Ukraine is a German government website where non-governmental organisations and agencies based in Germany which want to participate in the reconstruction in Ukraine can find information and contacts.
+The German Platform for the Reconstruction of Ukraine is a German government initiative.
+It is aimed at actors from non-governmental organisations and agencies based in Germany which want to participate in the reconstruction in Ukraine and are looking for more information, exchange and contacts.

 Logo Platform for the Reconstruction in Ukraine

-The aim of the Platform is to strengthen the German contribution to the reconstruction in Ukraine.
-The intention is to help increase the transparency, efficiency and effectiveness of initiatives to support the reconstruction by providing a platform for networking and expert exchange between businesses, municipalities, and organisations from civil society and the academic world.
+The overall aim of the Platform is to strengthen the German contribution to the reconstruction of Ukraine.
+The intention is to help increase the transparency, efficiency and effectiveness of initiatives to support the reconstruction by providing a platform for networking and expert exchange between the private sector, municipalities, and organisations from civil society and the academic world.
 Information about advisory services and about possibilities for cooperation and support is gathered together in one place.
 The German government’s engagement in this context builds on long-established relationships between Germany and Ukraine, and on the reconstruction efforts being undertaken by the Ukrainian government and the donor community.

 The platform is meant exclusively as a space for technical and professional exchange on the reconstruction in Ukraine.
 All decisions relating to funding and to the question of which initiatives will receive financial support are made completely independently of the platform under the framework of existing support structures.
 Neither is the platform intended to be used to group together or coordinate offers of assistance or donations for immediate emergency assistance – there are other dedicated structures for that purpose.